 Magkapatid ang kahirapan at kagutuman.
-According to the 2015 Family Income and Expenditure Survey, the latest from the Philippine Statistics Authority (PSA), the bottom 30% of Filipino families spend 59.7% of their income on food.
-Because a large portion of the budget of lower-income families is tied to food expenses, their overall capacity to spend is sensitive to fluctuations in food prices.
+According to the 2018 Family Income and Expenditure Survey, the latest from the Philippine Statistics Authority (PSA), 42.6% of all expenditures by Filipino families were on food, which marked a 0.8% increase from 2015.
+Furthermore, families in the bottom 30% income group spent much higher on food, with a share of 58.2% of their total expenditure compared to families in the upper 70% income group.
 It is estimated that a 10% increase in food prices would lead to an additional 2.3 million poor Filipinos.

 A robust agricultural sector (in addition to prudent Fiscal policy) is necessary to ensure food security.
 Key indicators would show, however, that our agricultural sector is far from robust.
-For one, the share of agriculture to the country's Gross Domestic Product (GDP) has dropped significantly from 11.6% in 1998 to 7.3% in 2016.
-Labor productivity has increased but it still remains low compared to the industry and services sectors.
+For one, the share of agriculture to the country's Gross Domestic Product (GDP) has dropped significantly from 11.6% in 1998 to 7.3% in 2016, and continued to plummet as a result of the COVID-19 pandemic.
+Labor productivity has increased but still remains low compared to the industry and services sectors.

 However, the most alarming indicator is the average age of the Filipino farmer.
-In a 2018 article entitled, "Agriculture is Dying in the Philippines", Sara Soliven De Guzman revealed that according to East-West Seeds Philippines General Manager Henk Hermans, farmers represent the second poorest sector in the Philippines, and such fact had led to the "disenchantment" of the youth in pursuing a career in the agriculture.
-1 It was also revealed that the average age of Filipino farmers ranges from 57-59 years old.2
+In a 2018 article entitled, "Agriculture is Dying in the Philippines", Sara Soliven De Guzman revealed that according to East-West Seeds Philippines General Manager Henk Hermans, farmers represent the second poorest sector in the Philippines, and such fact had led to the "disenchantment" of the youth in pursuing a career in the agriculture.1 It was also revealed that the average age of Filipino farmers ranges from 57-59 years old.2